Sedibelo Resources to list in US once window re-opens to mining IPOs, says Frandsen - Miningmx

 Frandsen said the peer group in the PGM sector had been suffering “real valuation challenges” and that the general market was “in a difficult spot” with the result that the IPO market was closed to mining.
 “We are unlikely to list in the next one to three months.”

-Frandsen said as early as 2020 that Sedibelo Resources, then called Sedibelo Platinum Mines (SPM), was interested in a listing.
+Frandsen said in 2020 that Sedibelo Resources, then called Sedibelo Platinum Mines (SPM), was interested in a listing.
 Since then, a complicated shareholder structure through which minority shareholder Gemfields indirectly owned shares in SPM has been unbundled.
 Gemfields now has a direct 6.5% stake.

 Other shareholders in Sedibelo Resources include the Government owned Industrial Development Corporation which has a 15.7% stake and a 25.7% stake owned by the Bakgatla-Ba-Kgafela Tribe.
 Minority shareholders account for around 12.3% of Sedibelo’s share capital, according to the firm’s website.